15 Plants That Repel Flies

 by John Rusk is licensed under CC BY 2.0

 Alliums are a genus of flowering plants in the onion family.
-These plants are not only a staple in the kitchen, but they also make great natural fly repellents.
+These plants are a staple in the kitchen and make great natural fly repellents.

 Alliums have a strong odor that flies cannot stand, making them a natural deterrent for these pesky insects.

-You can plant alliums in your garden or even in pots on your patio or balcony.
+You can plant alliums in your garden, patio, or balcony.
 These plants require minimal maintenance and can grow in various soil types and conditions.

 They also produce beautiful blooms in various colors, including pink, white, and purple.